 The time to offset the telescope as part of a dither sequence is currently approximately 10s (from the time of turning off guiding at one position to guiding at the next position).
 At present it is not possible to offset the telescope while reading out the detector when these operations are part of a sequence.
 Note that offsets are accurate within 0.1 arsec most of the time, but can have 0.2 arcsec error in certain conditions (more details to come on a future GMOS page).

 GRACES acquisition is entirely performed using GMOS-N. Once the target is placed over a pre-determined GMOS-N CCD pixel, the GRACES cassette containing the pick-off mirror and the fiber injectors is moved into the beam.
 The whole acquisition sequence takes in average 10 min, inclluding the time required to move from any coordinate in the sky to the requested position.
 The sequence is as follows:

 - Applying an instrument offset of p = 23.6 arcsec and q = −9.5 arcsec to place the target within ±0.5 arcsec from the desired position.

-- Taking an image using a 1x1 pixel binning and at 1800x1100 pixels sub-raster centered on the GMOS-N CCDs.
-The readout time is ~13sec when the fast read/low gain mode is used, i.e. most of the time.
-PIs should aim for a minimum of S/N~10.
-See this table to set the exposure time, or use the GMOS-N ITC.
+- Taking an image using a 1x1 pixel binning and 1800x1100 pixels sub-raster centered on the GMOS-N CCDs.
+The readout time is ~11sec when the fast read/low gain mode is used, i.e. most of the time.
+See this table for suggested acquisition exposure times (assuming IQ85 CC70 SB80, airmass 1.5, and G2V star), or use the GMOS-N ITC to adjust the exposure time and filter according to your target and observing conditions.
+PIs should aim for a minimum S/N~10 and maximum exposure time of 3min.

 - Measuring the centroid of the target image on the GMOS-N image.